 - Lethargy and feeling unmotivated

-- Worries about not being able to adequately look after your baby
+- Worries about not being able to adequately look after your baby, or feeling scared of being alone with your baby

-- Feelings of indifference or no sense of enjoyment in your baby
+- Feelings of indifference or no sense of enjoyment in your baby, or in other things you normally enjoy

 If these feelings have arisen and do not feel like they’re going away, professional help should be sought.